ostronic/datasaver/README.md

     sudo python3 parrotLinuxv2.py help
   #
     sudo python3 parrotLinuxv2.py on

-  To turn on the datsaver which randomly changes the MTU value for all Network interfaces(wloX or tunX) in range (1000-1399), and
+  To turn on the datsaver(excluding the loopback interface), which randomly changes the MTU value for all Network interfaces(wloX or tunX) in range (1000-1399), and

   #
     sudo python3 parrotLinuxv2.py off
   To turn off the datasaver and return it to the normal MTU size(1500)

-Date:   2025-04-13
+Date:   2025-04-13 - updated 2025-05-31

-#:  Version:    2.0
+#:  Version:    3

 #:  Author: ostronics {fg_daemon}

 #:  Mail(Buy me a coffee):  zagzag.drank337@passinbox.com

-#:  This project is open for collaboration, for implementation in PC just as the datasaver button is on the Android mobile devices.
+#:  This project is open for collaboration, for implementation on Windows OS PC just as the datasaver button is on the scroll bar on Android mobile devices.
-# NOTE: Comment out the tun0 field in the code, and do not use the data saver on VPN devices 'tunX' if you do not have strong internet connection.